Umuzi-org/ACN-syllabus/content/projects/oop/person/_index.md

 1. **There is a separate function just for building the interests string**.
 If the student makes multiple small, single-purpose, clear functions instead of one giant function then that is good.
 2. Makes use of templating instead of string concatenation as much as possible.
 In Python this means using f-strings, in Javascript, it means using template literals, in Java, this means using `String.format`.
 3. Also meets normal excellence criteria as specified on Tilde under "HOW DO I CHOOSE A STATUS?".

+### Exports

+**For those using Javascript:** Make sure they export their class correctly.
+Otherwise, the marking bot won't be able to access their code